 Tap dancing because this post is FINALLY over?
 Well, you’ll have to wait for about ten more sentences because I have to add one place to all the secret things Rome that I have told you about Rome.

-This is a bonus round of awesome for all my peeps who kept reading to the bitter end.
+Now this is a bonus round of awesome for all my peeps who kept reading to the bitter end.
 Why?
 I promise you’ll be rewarded handsomely for sticking around.

 And if you don’t know where to go, just look for growing line of people because this place isn’t THAT secret.
 Oh, and you’re welcome in advance because this is one of my fave Rome secret places, or not so secret as the case may be.